Legal Aid Society

 The Kathryn A. McDonald Education Advocacy Project (EAP) and the Education Law Project (ELP) provide Early Intervention, general education, special education, and suspension hearing advocacy for children and youth in New York City.
 ELP primarily assists parents of students with disabilities who are not getting the supports and services they are entitled to under the law, as well as students facing school suspensions.
 EAP does similar work, but focuses more specifically on supporting the educational needs of children and youth who are subject children in child welfare matters and youth who are involved in New York City’s juvenile or criminal justice systems.

-If The Legal Aid Society represents you or your child in a Family Court or Criminal Court case, you can reach out to an attorney for help with education issues.
+If The Legal Aid Society represents you or your child in a Family Court or Criminal Court case, you can reach out to your attorney to be directed to help with education issues.

 If you have a pending school suspension hearing, and were arrested as a result of the incident for which you are being suspended, please call our Suspension Hotline at 718-250-4510.